Guide and assistance dogs

 All floors of the National Maritime Museum and the Queen’s House are accessible via lifts.
-Our visitor map marks lifts and is available on-site or to download from our floor plans section or via the links on the left.
+Our visitor map marks lifts and is available on-site or to download from our floor plans section or via the links on right.

 Wheelchairs can be borrowed from the National Maritime Museum information desk on the day of your visit.

 For safety reasons, wheelchair spaces for Cutty Sark are limited to three visitors at any one time.

 The Master’s Saloon, cabins and anchor deck are not wheelchair accessible, but virtual access is provided to these spaces.
 Lifts offer access to all other areas of the ship, including the Main Deck as well as the Sammy Ofer Gallery underneath the ship.

 Due to the limitations of the original structure, mobility scooters or very large powered wheelchairs cannot be accommodated on Cutty Sark.
 Manual wheelchairs can be borrowed on the day of your visit, please ask a member of staff on arrival.